Salesforce

 4. Receive your payment

-Once your CFDI invoice is received and validated:
+Once your CFDI is received and validated:

 5. Bank account and revenue considerations